|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Recovery of Remains

-During 2002, a team from JPAC conducted a recovery operation to locate and recover any human remains from the crash site.
-Among the personal effects they located was Sgt Borofsky's identification bracelet with the inscription "Always, Edith" in it.
+During 2002, a team from JPAC conducted a recovery operation at the crash site and recovered the remains of the crew.
+Among the personal effects found Sgt Marshall P. Borofsky identification bracelet with the inscription "Always, Edith" engraved inside.

-On APRIL 19, 2006 September 2005, the Department of Defense issued a news release that eight of the crew were positively identified.
+On April 19, 2006 the Department of Defense (DoD) announced that eight of the crew were positively identified.

 The entire crew was officially declared dead on February 25, 1946.
-All are memorialized on the tablets of the missing at Manila American Cemetery.
+All are memorialized at Manila American Cemetery on the tablets of the missing.

-Luckenbach has a memorial marker at Greenwood Cemetery in Fredericksburg, TX and Arlington National Cemetery.
+Luckenbach also has a memorial marker at Greenwood Cemetery in Fredericksburg, TX. and Arlington National Cemetery.

 May has a memorial marker at Oak Hill Memorial Park in McAlester, OK at section 15, north.